The strategic management of inventory

 Remember there is no such thing as fixed costs, just variable costs with longer or shorter time horizons.

 Each organisation will have its own unique holding cost depending on its cost of capital and its operational cost structure.
-Holding cost can be difficult to estimate with any degree of accuracy, but it is worth putting some effort into generating an approximate figure for your own organisation.(1)
+Holding cost can be difficult to estimate accurately, but it is worth putting some effort into generating an approximate figure.1

-The operational cost can typically be broken down into the following categories:
+The operational cost typically comprises the following categories:

-While building up an estimate, it is important to keep in mind the difference between total inventory holding cost and P&L impact.
-You may (rightly) feel that you need a storage warehouse, but this does not mean holding inventory in it has no cost.
+It is important to keep in mind the difference between total inventory holding cost and P&L impact.
+You may (rightly) feel that you need a storage warehouse, but this does not mean it has no cost.
 You will also need to make some estimates.
 If, for instance, you own a facility where half the space is filled with production lines and half the space is storage for inventory, then half the relevant costs for the facility should be included in inventory holding cost.
-Or if you have a team who are responsible for ordering, planning and controlling inventory, only their time spent controlling existing inventory should be included in holding cost.
+Or if you have a team who are responsible for ordering, planning and controlling inventory, you should only include their time spent controlling existing inventory in holding cost.
 And so on.

 Then consider the cost of capital.
 This should be the Weighted Average Cost of Capital (WACC).
-It is true that, writing in 2019, the global cost of debt is at historically low levels (2) and this in turn has led to relatively low WACC for asset-intensive companies, but this can be misleading.
+It is true that, writing in 2019, the global cost of debt is at historically low levels2 and this in turn has led to relatively low WACC for asset-intensive companies, but this can be misleading.
 For a highly indebted company, the fact that WACC is low does not mean it can easily issue more debt.
-For such a company it would be undesirable for decisions to be made on the assumption of a low holding cost since it will lead to more capital being tied up in inventory.
+For such a company it would be undesirable to make decisions on the assumption of a low holding cost since it will lead to more capital being tied up in inventory.
 The opposite should be the case – these companies should do all they can to free cash from inventory and reduce their dependence on debt.

 In fact, there is a compelling argument to ignore the calculated holding cost altogether and consider the opportunity cost instead.
-Look at the Internal Rate of Return (IRR) threshold for internal business cases to be approved.
+Look at the Internal Rate of Return (IRR) threshold for internal business cases approval.
 What is the highest IRR project that was rejected in the last 12-24 months?
 This can be considered the opportunity cost of the cash you have tied up in inventory and is a useful sense check that you are using a reasonable holding cost rate.
-The opportunity cost can easily be lower than your inventory holding cost, but if it is higher there is a strong strategic case to be made for using it as your holding cost.
+The opportunity cost can easily be lower than your inventory holding cost, but if it is higher there is a strong strategic case to use it as your holding cost.

 Why does it matter – what is holding cost used for?